Changing Dashboard Cluster Lights

 Move the LED to the first heated solder joint

-Now that the first solder joint is finished, turn the speedometer board so that you can reach the second solder joint in the same way.
+Now that the first solder joint is done, turn the dashboard circuit board so that you can access the second solder joint in the same way.
 As with the first solder pad, briefly heat the solder joint and then add the solder.
-That's it.
+Done.

 Change speedometer illumination: Tin the second LED solder joint